UnitexGramLab/unitex-library/docs/en/persistence.rst

 .. warning::

   After to preload a dictionary file, do not modify or remove it.
-  Under some scenarios, a file memory-mapping strategy might being used.
+  Under the propietary VFS implementation, a file memory-mapping strategy might being used.
 As result, your program may produces unpredictable results or stop to working.

 .. note::